 a period of service appropriate to the qualification, based on the above requirements.

-(b) Qualifying service for endorsement of basic certificate of competency for “Trading” or “Fishing” endorsement
+(b) Qualifying service for annotation of basic certificate of competency for “Trading” or “Fishing” —

-12 months of approved sea service in the industry (i.e. trading or fishing) appropriate to the endorsement, including 6 months of approved service in vessels of not less than 20 metres in length since obtaining the Master Class III certificate.
+12 months of approved sea service in the industry (i.e. trading or fishing) appropriate to the annotation, including 6 months of approved service in vessels of not less than 20 metres in length since obtaining the Master Class III certificate.

 Notes: Candidates may take Parts B-1 and B-2 of the examination after completing one-half of the qualifying service.
 However Part C may be attempted only after all the qualifying service is acquired.